BallAerospace/COSMOS/_docs/logging.md

 The variable length nature of command and telemetry packets requires a log parser to start from the beginning of each log file when processing packets.

-If the Write Flags indicate the data is stored telemetry (MSB set) COSMOS proceses and stores the data in the telemetry log file but does not update the current value table.
+If the Write Flags indicate the data is stored telemetry (MSB set) COSMOS processes and stores the data in the telemetry log file but does not update the current value table.
 Thus stored telemetry does not affect displays or scripts.